 Target milestones shall be determined by the Board, acting reasonably, and shall be based on a comparison over a medium to long term performance period (e.g. 3 years) of the total shareholder return ("TSR") of the Company's Common Shares relative to the TSR over the same period of the shares of a peer group of companies (of comparable size of market capitalization and production rates) to be established by the Board, acting reasonably, at the time of grant of the Performance Rights.
-Currently, this peer group consists of 28 gold producers excluding OceanaGold, as follows:
+For the year 2017, this peer group consists of 26 gold producers excluding OceanaGold, as follows: